About the project

 Brief history

-The Fatiando a Terra project had it’s start around 2008 as a C++ program to perform geophysical modeling of various data types (gravity, magnetics, seismic, etc.).
+The Fatiando a Terra project had its start around 2008 as a C++ program to perform geophysical modeling of various data types (gravity, magnetics, seismic, etc.).
 At least that was what a small group of Geophysics undergraduate students at the University of São Paulo, Brazil, set out to do.
 Unsurprisingly, this overly ambitious goal was never achieved.

 In 2010, we started developing the fatiando